Digital-Repository-of-Ireland/DRI-3D-Pilot/README.md

 ### 3D Content in Europeana Task Force

-The project collaborated closely with the 3D Content in Europeana Task Force [Link](https://pro.europeana.eu/project/3d-content-in-europeana).
-The initial review formed an input to the Task force's [Final Report][Link](https://pro.europeana.eu/files/Europeana_Professional/Europeana_Network/Europeana_Network_Task_Forces/Final_reports/3D-TF-final%20report.pdf).
+The project collaborated closely with the 3D Content in [Europeana Task Force](https://pro.europeana.eu/project/3d-content-in-europeana).
+The initial review formed an input to the Task force's [Final Report](https://pro.europeana.eu/files/Europeana_Professional/Europeana_Network/Europeana_Network_Task_Forces/Final_reports/3D-TF-final%20report.pdf).
 Other input was provided to the Task Force activities, and the project undertook to implement the recommendations of the Task Force.

 ### Preprocessing workflows for 3D content